top of page

 (I) Veiled Commandments

 That which has become known as the 10 Commandments, which in earlier times was comprised of 12 Commandments, was historically known as the Decalogue/Dodecalogue canon, although 'Commandment' was not the original term used.
-The terms Decalogue and Dodecalogue are of Greek origin, to which in former times and carried on into the present, the term deca means 10 and dode means 12, while the term logue has changed in meaning.
-Historically the term logue was synonymous with the term words, respectively a wordset, and/or a discourse, which is defined as the communication of thought by words, in written or spoken form, to which its etymology had devolved to be synonymous with the term rule and as a result, ultimately defined as a basic set of rules that must be obeyed.
+The terms Decalogue (Dekalogos = δέκαλογος) and Dodecalogue (Dodekalogos = δωδεκάλογος) are of Greek origin, to which in former times and carried on into the present, the term deca (deka) signifies 10 and the term dode (dodeka) signifies 12, while the term logue (logotype) has changed in meaning.
+Historically the term logue was synonymous with the term words, respectively a wordset and/or a discourse, which is defined as the communication of thought by words, in written or spoken form, to which its etymology had devolved in latter times to be synonymous with the term rule and as a result, ultimately became defined as a basic set of rules that must be obeyed.
 It ought be pondered, peradventure the meaning of Decalogue/Dodecalogue remains indicative of the simplistic meaning of former times, of that of a 10/12 Wordset and/or Set of Words, defined today as Sentences.

 12 Commandments (Exodus 20 - Early Version):